mrfil/7T-mri-pipeline-hpc/docs/source/Usage.rst

 derivatives, processed derivatives, connectivity analyses, and other quantified microstructure measures and images.

-Setup for this pipeline is not currently automated due to the nature of building Singularity images varying for different systems and users of those systems.
+Setup for this pipeline is not currently automated due to the nature of building Apptainer images varying for different systems and users of those systems.
-We assume here that you have followed the `installation guide<Install>` to make your Singularity images and transferred them to the cluster you are using.
+We assume here that you have followed the `installation guide<Install>` to make your Apptainer images and transferred them to the cluster you are using.

 Once you have your DICOMs in a consistent directory structure (i.e. project/participant/session/series/DICOM/*dcm),